https://booking.setmore.com/scheduleappointment/8fde5168-a4c9-4350-a216-a3e72f54624f

 Paying for Midwifery or Doula Support

-There’s one thing we are a bit biased, midwifery and doula support is worth the investment.
-However, that investment can be a bit challenging for our clients.
+There’s one thing I am a bit biased on, midwifery and doula support is worth the investment.
+However, that investment can be a bit challenging for my clients.

 Here is some good news.